• About

 Education at the Institute – Saint Louis Psychoanalytic Institute

 a.
 Yes, we have both need-based and merit-based scholarships.
-These are available for CA/APP, Analytic Training, and Open Analytic classes.
+These are available for Advanced Psychodynamic Psychotherapy, Analytic Training, and Open Analytic classes.
 Please click the link below for more information about our scholarships.

 Scholarship Opportunities – Saint Louis Psychoanalytic Institute